-The accused was in a long term relationship with the complainant and they had lived together for over a year.
+A woman was in a long term relationship with our client and they had lived together for over a year.
 She arrived home one afternoon in a self-confessed bad mood and ignored her partner’s questions.
 She later told police that he was being “really nice” and “asking me questions about my day”.

 In her statement, she did not mention that she was in a bad mood or her partner had been really nice.
 She stated that the accused had become verbally aggressive, threw a chair and swore at her.
 He threw her bag on the floor.
-She then approached him and got within 5cm of his face before pushing him in the chest.
-The accused is alleged to have punched her three times to the right arm.
-She grabbed her bag which was now on the table after she collected the contents and put them back in the bag, tried to grab her phone after she said she would go to the police, followed her to the lift and only desisted when the lift opened and she told a man inside to ‘help’.
-He then sent a text saying “don’t tell lies – tell them that you hit me first”.
+She then approached him and got within five centimetres of his face before pushing him in the chest.
+Our client was alleged to have punched her three times to the right arm.
+She grabbed her bag which was now on the table after she collected the contents and put them back in the bag.
+Our client allegedly tried to grab her phone after she said she would go to the police, followed her to the lift, and only desisted when the lift opened and she asked a man inside to “help”.
+Our client then sent her a text message saying “don’t tell lies – tell them that you hit me first”.

 Police attended.
 They failed to notice the significant inconsistencies between what they were told prior to the taking of the statement and during the making of the statement.